WaylonWalker/waylonwalker.com/pages/blog/python-args-kwargs.md

 ---

-I setup a repl.it with these examples so that you can quickly jump in, run it, break it, fix it, add breakpoints and really get a feel for them yourself.
-Check it out 👉 [https://repl.it/@WaylonWalker/args#main.py](https://repl.it/@WaylonWalker/args#main.py)
+I setup a replit.com with these examples so that you can quickly jump in, run it, break it, fix it, add breakpoints and really get a feel for them yourself.
+Check it out 👉 [https://replit.com/@WaylonWalker/args#main.py](https://replit.com/@WaylonWalker/args#main.py)

 ---